-iPhone 7 vs iPhone SE: How do Apple’s two 2016 smartphone releases compare?
+iPhone 7 vs iPhone SE: How do Apple’s two older releases compare?

 The iPhone 7 is finally here and, predictably, selling like hotcakes.
 But it’s easy to forget that it isn’t the only smartphone Apple launched in 2016.
 And we’re not talking about the iPhone 7 Plus, either.

-Earlier in the year, Apple released the iPhone SE – a long-rumoured return to the 4-inch format and a spiritual successor to the iPhone 5C.
+Earlier in that year, Apple released the iPhone SE – a long-rumoured return to the 4-inch format and a spiritual successor to the iPhone 5C.

 The iPhone 7 starts from £599, while the iPhone SE can be picked up from just £379, so they’re clearly aiming for two different markets here.
 But the difference in design and the consistency of Apple’s support means that a comparison is more than worthwhile.